SpenDM/PredictStudentScores/README.md

 # PredictStudentScores
 Linear regression for predicting scores for student free-text responses.
+Uses uni/bigrams and response length as features

 # Running the program
 ```